28 July 2020

 This year we have an unprecedented opportunity to do just that.
 An opportunity to ensure that our federal environment laws are capable of affording our forests and their residents the protection they deserve.
 As part of a statutory review of the legislation, we have the chance to contribute to the strengthening of the Environmental Protection and Biodiversity Conservation (EPBC) Act, the cornerstone of conservation in this country.

-Introduced in 1999, the EPBC Act was designed to be a powerful, binding contract between developers and farmers, scientists, conservationists, Indigenous people and land managers to protect natural features of national significance.
+Introduced in 1999, the EPBC Act was designed to be a powerful, binding contract between developers and farmers, scientists, conservationists, Indigenous Peoples and land managers to protect natural features of national significance.
 But over the past 20 years it has become largely ineffective and inefficient, progressively watered down by exemptions and loopholes that preference development over the environment.

 I am one who believes the EPBC Act is in crisis and needs a major overhaul.